 Ideally, you want to use back the same domain name when the website has been transferred to WordPress.
-This, however will not be applicable to subdomains as you do not own the proprietorship of the domain.
+This, however, will not apply to subdomains as you do not own the proprietorship of the domain.

-*For the purpose of this discussion, we’ll focus on paid domains because they are the ones that are transferable.
+*For this discussion, we’ll focus on paid domains because they are the transferable ones.

 (2) Do You Have Any Backup?

-Technical glitch can happen when you do a transfer on the web.
+A technical glitch can happen when you do a transfer on the web.
 Ideally, you want to be able to save and store your original content files in another place.
-If you have copies in your PC or in the cloud, that’s even better.
-At least in the worst case scenario, you still have access to your raw data.
+If you have copies in your PC or the cloud, that’s even better.
+At least in the worst-case scenario, you still have access to your raw data.